 The Sandpoint Webcam provides a single view of Lake Huron out on Sand Point.
 It’s a great spot to check on the local lake conditions of Saginaw Bay and Lake Huron

 It is also a Weather Underground station for local weather updates.
 Download the Weather Underground App on your Smartphone for forecasts and updates.

 This webcam is perched high above Sebewaing harbor.
-Since it faces west it’s also a great spot to view incoming storms from the prevailing west winds.
-You can also catch a great sunset too.
+Since it faces west, it’s also a great spot to view incoming storms from the prevailing west winds.
+You can also catch an incredible sunset too.

 The Sebewaing Water Tower Skycam provides a static view of Sebewaing and Saginaw Bay.
 It’s perfect for a grand overview of the weather heading west over the bay to the Upper Thumb.

-This webcam is located directly in the middle of Harbor Beach’s harbor and marina.
-Facing east its a great cam to catch a sunrise.
+This webcam is located directly between Harbor Beach’s harbor and marina.
+Facing east it’s a great cam to catch a sunrise.

-The Harbor Beach Harbor webcam provides the ability to control where the camera is facing and offers preset views of the largest human-made harbor in North America.
+The Harbor Beach Harbor webcam can control where the camera is facing and offers preset views of the largest human-made harbor in North America.
 (Now, if only they would clean it off from time to time)

 About Harbor Beach Harbor

 The area around Sand Beach in 1872 was pretty remote, even for the pioneering standards of the time.
 It had no merchants and no manufacturing except a few shingle makers.
 In 1873 the area became one of the most ambitious harbor projects on the Great Lakes.
 This project was known as the “Harbor of Refuge at Sand Beach.”
-When it was completed, the town sprung up with a railroad station and post office along with the largest man-made harbor on the Great Lakes.
+When it was completed, the town sprung up with a railroad station, post office, and the largest man-made harbor on the Great Lakes.

 The Port Austin Webcam covers the state harbor and can see upper Saginaw Bay lake conditions and weather.
 This webcam offers views of the tip of Michigan’s Upper Thumb.